vladionescu/SELinux-Cobbler/README.md

 SELinux complains a lot if you install Cobbler, even with Cobbler's own policy, included in the cobbler package.

-This policy enables TFTP to work properly, as well as the web GUI which is available in the cobbler-web package.
+This policy enables TFTP, rsync, distro/repo importing, the web GUI which is available in the cobbler-web package, and PAM authentication for cobbler-web (Kerberos supported!).

 Installation
 ------------

-You only need the .pp files to load with semodule, like so.
+You only need to load the .pp file with semodule, like so.

     semodule -i cobbler_extra.pp

-That's enough effort for now, go take a break.

 Developing
 ----------

 If you'd like to edit the policy, be my guest!

-Make your changes in the .te file(s), and build them into a .pp file like so.
+Make your changes in the .te file, and build it into a .pp file like so.

 First run this to check the .te for any issues, and fix those that come up.
 The -o parameter specifies the output for the .mod file it generates, and the last parameter is your .te file.